 “It’s critical that a customer can see for themselves that you are serious about what you’re doing and can check out your credentials.”

 Muraco spent about four months with another online shipping service, but found the atmosphere there to be “very cutthroat.”

-“I tried a really popular shipping site, but drivers there would sabotage your bids and customers constantly cancelled shipments,” he said.
+“I tried a really popular shipping site, but drivers there would sabotage your bids, and customers constantly canceled shipments,” he said.
 “Since I’ve been with CitizenShipper, there hasn’t been one cancellation, and the customers are very pleasant and easy to work with.”

 He’s also had to deal firmly with people who try to circumvent the bidding process.

 “I tell them they have to accept my bid on-site.
-Like I said, I cherish what I have with CitizenShipper and wouldn’t jeopardize it for one or two loads.”
+As I said, I cherish what I have with CitizenShipper and wouldn’t jeopardize it for one or two loads.”

-While the current economic downturn has many scrambling for income, Muraco sees opportunity for shippers.
+While the current economic downturn has many scrambling for income, Muraco sees the opportunity for shippers.